mykter/aws-security-cert-service-notes/README.md

     * Users, Groups, Roles
         + Roles for EC2 instances
             + creds found in http://169.254.169.254/latest/meta-data/iam/security-credentials/\<role / instance profile name>
-            + users need iam:PassRole for the relevant roles.
+            + To launch an instance, users need iam:PassRole for the relevant roles.
             + Can be attached at launch or later.
             + Auto rotation, built in support for obtaining the creds when using CLI & SDKs
         + Service linked role - predefined policy granting service what it needs; immutable trust policy.